Pregnancy: Stress

+Extreme stress caused by events such as natural disasters, genocide, slavery, forced family separation, or long-term exposure to war is thought to create widespread trauma that changes how people function physically, psychologically, and socially, and these changes may be passed on across generations.
+Research suggests that recognizing severe maternal stress early, during or after such events, and providing structured psychological support such as psychological first aid or cognitive behavioural therapy can lower long-term risks for child development.
+When stress exposure is particularly high, ongoing monitoring, early developmental support, and sensitive, responsive caregiving are especially important to prevent lasting negative effects.

 Dental care

 The increased levels of progesterone and estrogen during pregnancy make gingivitis more likely; the gums become edematous, red in colour, and tend to bleed.
 Also a pyogenic granuloma or "pregnancy tumor", is commonly seen on the labial surface of the papilla.
 Lesions can be treated by local debridement or deep incision depending on their size, and by following adequate oral hygiene measures.
 There have been suggestions that severe periodontitis may increase the risk of having preterm birth and low birth weight; however, a Cochrane review found insufficient evidence to determine if periodontitis can develop adverse birth outcomes.

 Flying

 In low risk pregnancies, most health care providers approve flying until about 36 weeks of gestational age.
 Most airlines allow pregnant women to fly short distances at less than 36 weeks, and long distances at less than 32 weeks.
 Many airlines require a doctor's note that approves flying, especially at over 28 weeks.
 During flights, the risk of deep vein thrombosis is decreased by getting up and walking occasionally, as well as by avoiding dehydration.
 The exposure to cosmic radiation is negligible for most travelers.
 For pregnant women, even the longest intercontinental flight would expose them less than 15% of both the NCRPM and ICRP limit.
 Full body scanners use non-ionizing radiation that does not penetrate the body for more than 1 mm, and are believed not to pose a risk in pregnancy.